Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: Motivation: hitting times of quantum dynamics and their generalized inverses

 From the theory of Markov chains we know that, alternatively, the mean hitting time can be calculated without resorting to its definition directly.
 A well-known method is via the {\bf fundamental matrix} associated with a finite, irreducible Markov chain with stochastic matrix $P$,

-where $\Omega$ is the matrix whose columns are given by $\pi=(\pi_i)$, the unique fixed probability vector for $P$, and for which the following equation is valid: \beq E_i(T_j)=\frac{Z_{jj}-Z_{ji}}{\pi_j}.\eeq This is the {\bf mean hitting time formula (MHTF)}, and is one of several expressions relating $Z$ with statistical quantities of the walk \cite{aldous,bremaud,kemeny}.
+where $\Omega$ is the matrix whose columns are given by $w=(w_i)$, the unique fixed probability vector for $P$.
+Assuming $P$ is column stochastic, the following equation is valid: \beq E_i(T_j)=\frac{Z_{jj}-Z_{ji}}{w_j}.\eeq This is the {\bf mean hitting time formula (MHTF)}, and is one of several expressions relating $Z$ with statistical quantities of the walk \cite{aldous,bremaud,kemeny}.

 In a similar vein, we have the following result.
 If $A$ is a matrix, denote by $A_d$ the diagonal matrix whose diagonal entries are the ones from $A$.
 Let $e=[1\; 1 \; \cdots \; 1]^T$ and let $E=ee^T$, that is, the matrix whose entries are all equal to 1.